TGoTaOF/cybersecuritybase-project/README.md

 # cybersecuritybase-project
 This is for the first project of the cybersecuritybase MOOC course.

+It is build from base code provided by the course.

 This project contains program that has 5 of OWASP's top 10 securify flaws, reports for them and way to fix them.

 ##